 In 1998 an obscure private company sought, and the province of Ontario granted and then cancelled, a permit to export Lake Superior water to Asia.
 The abortive proposal was never financially viable, but it pointed up a trend: private water markets may eventually play a role in future water politics.
 Water services companies have grown rapidly in the last five years, raising large amounts of capital, acquiring firms in related industries, merging into powerful conglomerates and attaining multinational status.
-International trade agreements created or updated during the 1990s will facilitate the growth of world trade in water, because they define water as a commodity, may apply to water in its natural state, and have much stronger enforcement provisions than previous agreements.
-Legal analyses assessing these new trade pacts have suggested that the Great Lakes and St. Lawrence River region is vulnerable to proposals to divert and export water out of the basin in large quantities.
+International trade agreements created or updated during the 1990s will facilitate the growth of world trade in water, because they define water as a commodity, may apply to water in

-- Companies that envision selling water or facilitating the movement of water from the Great Lakes and St. Lawrence River basin to the Mississippi River basin, the south and southwestern United States, and the Middle East - Severe water shortages in other parts of the continent and the world, which in the long term may result not only in export schemes but also in an influx of people and industry to the region because of its abundant water supplies.
+- Basin agriculture, whose practices lose 70 percent or more of irrigation water to evaporation - Companies that envision selling water or facilitating the movement of water from the Great Lakes and St. Lawrence River basin to the Mississippi River basin, the south and southwestern United States, and the Middle East - Severe water shortages in other parts of the continent and the world, which in the long term may result not only in export schemes but also in an influx of people and industry to the region because of its abundant water supplies.
 Unless substantial changes are made in the way basin communities control development, this population shift will result in substantially increased stresses on basin waters